Narrowing the Focus

 You can have SonarQube ignore issues on certain components and against certain coding rules.
-Go to Administration > General Settings > Analysis Scope > Issues.
+Go to Project Settings > General Settings > Analysis Scope > Issues.

 Note that the properties below can only be set through the web interface because they are multi-valued.